 Ordering vegan at chain restaurants can come with a lot of struggles.
 Many nationwide establishments have meat-centric menus and unsubstantial plant-based options, such as the dreaded iceberg lettuce salad with tomatoes.
 On the flip-side, they can be your hunger’s saving grace if no other option is available.
 KFC is one of those restaurants.
 At the moment, the vegan options at KFC are limited to sides and drinks—and perhaps, someday in the very near future, plant-based chicken will become a nationwide menu staple.
-Here’s how to order vegan at KFC.
+Here’s how to order vegan at KFC in the meantime.

 Does KFC have vegan chicken?